ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 This is a draft, this notice will be removed when the PA is finalized.
 </p>

-# Programming Assignment 5 – Looping Over Arrays
+# Programming Assignment 5 – Arrays and Main

 In this assignment, you will get practice with writing methods that calculate values from arrays using loops.